tc39/proposal-pipeline-operator/README.md

 There are two approaches with which they may coexist.

-The **first approach** is with an **eagerly** evaluated PFA syntax, which has [already been proposed in proposal-partial-application][PFA].
+The **first approach** is with an **eagerly** evaluated PFA syntax, which has [already been proposed in proposal-partial-application][PFA syntax].
 This eager PFA syntax would add an `…~(…)` operator.
 The operator’s right-hand side would be a list of arguments, each of which is an ordinary expression or a `?` placeholder.